 Don't see what you're looking for?

-Valerie Orth is a music producer, songwriter, and activist.
+Valerie Orth is a music producer and songwriter.
 Self-possessed and fierce, Orth’s path is multifaceted and spans across many genres.
 Finding home on stage at age 5, she performed consistently for 15 years in musical theater.
 While attending Tufts University, she hung around the radio station, improvising over DJ’s beats.
 Wanting to accompany herself, she picked up guitar.
 She moved to San Francisco, became a righteous singer-songwriter, independently released four albums, and toured with her rock band.
 Orth found home again when she moved to NYC and rooted herself in the female beatmaking scene, where she learned, performed, and eventually started teaching electronic music production.
 She also wrote and produced for Warner Chappell Music Publishing and other music houses.

-Previous educator and activist roles include coleading the NYC chapter of Beats by Girlz, teaching Ableton Live to often economically disadvantaged girls, trans, gender-expansive and non-binary youth.
+Previous educator roles include co-leading the NYC chapter of Beats by Girlz, teaching Ableton Live to often economically disadvantaged girls, trans, gender-expansive and non-binary youth.
 Orth also developed and ran beatmaking intensives at various high schools, was a songwriting mentor for the Stuttering Association for Youth in NYC, and cofounded Song Camp, a music production and songwriting virtual camp that focuses on building cowriting, collaboration, and communication skills.

 "I teach the skills necessary to reach your goals as a songwriter.
 I want all my students, regardless of what society or the music industry is telling you, to have confidence in working with technology and producing your own recordings.
 You will be able to create the sound that you want and that is right for your song."